 One you have created an asset zip file according to this article (/articles/creating-component-assets), you'll want to import it into CONS3RT.
 To do so:

-Note: if you do not see the "+" button, you may need permissions added in your project
+Note: if you do not see the Add button, you need asset developer permissions in yo...

 If an operating system platform is specified for an asset, CONS3RT will prevent the install of that asset on the wrong platform.
 For example, the System Builder will not let a user save a Windows Firefox asset on a Linux operating system.
 This requires the optional field applicationOsFamilyType t...